 It’s not only the financial benefits that accrue, the case for digital signatures is made from a governance and risk perspective as well.
 If combined with a contract management application, the entire process is simplified and automated from origination through to signing, storing, audit trails and management.

-Electronic forms coupled with digital signatures operates in a similar way, except the data that resides in the forms can be captured electronically and stored in a database, along with the physically signed agreement.
-Ideal for customer or supplier onboarding processes, and extremely useful where manual data capture was the previous process.
+Electronic forms coupled with e-signatures operates in a similar way, except the data that resides in the forms can be captured electronically and stored in a database, along with the physically signed agreement.
+Ideal for customer or supplier on-boarding processes, and extremely useful where manual data capture was the previous process.

-What is a digital signature and how would e-signatures work in practice?
+What is an e-signature and how would they work in practice?
 And what the legal situation in South Africa?
-We answer all these questions in this e-book series.
+We answer all these questions in this e-book series: